mtak-/testinator/README.md

 Both `generate` and `generate_n` take an argument that will be used to seed an RNG.
 On failure, the failing seed will be reported so that you can reproduce the test.

+`TESTINATOR_REGISTER_CONSTRUCTOR`'s default behavior is as follows:

+* `generate` and `generate_n` simply call the corresponding `generate` for a tuple of `ConstructorArgTypes...` applies that tuple to your `type`'s constructor.

+* `shrink` calls `shrink` on a tuple of the original arguments passed to your `type`'s constructor (testinator stores them separately).
+It then takes the vector of shrunken tuples and uses each element to construct an instance of your `type`.

+If either of the above behaviors do not make sense for your type, then you will have to fallback to specializing `Arbitrary`.

 If Testinator finds that a property fails to hold for a given value, it will call `shrink` in an attempt to find the smallest test case that breaks the